 Most often when people are getting bites and missing fish (when fishing with prepared baits) it means they are not setting the hook quickly enough and not detecting the bites, which is again why you use the Secret Catfish Rig.

 If you are confident the bites you are getting are catfish and you are not catching them, you can stick around a bit longer or move but if you’re not detecting the bites and setting the hook so you can actually catch the fish then no amount of moving will change things, so you might as well stay where you are and not catch fish.

-Want more in depth information to start catching more catfish on your next fishing trip?
+Want more in-depth information to start catching more catfish on your next fishing trip?
 Check out the Catfish Edge products.
 They’re like a guided fishing trip online.
-Learn everything you could learn fishing with me at the fraction of the price of guided catfish trip.
+Learn everything you could learn fishing with me at the fraction of the price of a guided catfish trip.